 Developers love Umbraco because it gives them the ability to customise the CMS as they please, meaning that they are able to produce websites that fit their objective without compromise.
-And Umbraco is constantly evolving, click here to keep up with the latest releases and bug fixes.
+Umbraco is constantly evolving, you can keep up with the latest releases and bug fixes on their website.

 The Danish firm behind Umbraco have worked long and hard to incorporate a user friendly UI that allows for intuitive usage and editing, but getting started with Umbraco can still be difficult in comparison to other popular CMS such as WordPress and Drupal.
 As a Mac OSX user it’s impossible to install and run Umbraco.

 In the struggle to use Umbraco on OSX based systems, developers worked on a cross platform conversion of the .NET platform and produced Mono.
 The idea behind Mono is that you’ll gain the ability to install and run Umbraco in OSX, but the current version has proved unusable.

 Nonetheless, Microsoft has recently released some news about the upcoming ASP.NET 5, which promises cross platform integration meaning that it will be usable on OSX and Linux based machines.
 In the mean time however the best and most stable way of installing and running Umbraco is by using a virtual machine such as VMware on an OSX based machine.

 To help you out, I’ve produced a tutorial on the steps involved to install Umbraco on a VM, check it out.